 1. Form I-797, Notice of Action: Receipt Notice

-This I-797 form is simply a receipt informing you that your application or petition has been approved.
+This I-797 form is simply a receipt informing you that the application or petition has been received or approved.
 Note that this is just the receipt, not the official document.
-Therefore you cannot use this to travel, get a job, etc.
+Therefore this document cannot be used to work or travel.

 However, the form is still very useful.
 It gives you information about your application, including your receipt number.
 Your receipt number is a 13-digit-long code you can use to track your case online.
 Simply use this USCIS Case Status Checker.

 If you lose your receipt number, you can schedule an InfoPass appointment where you’ll meet with a USCIS officer who can provide you with information about your case.
-Make sure to bring valid identification to the appointment.
+USCIS will require that you bring valid identification to the appointment.
 You may also request this information through USCIS’s live chat option, or call USCIS directly at 1(800) 375-5283.

 2. Form I-797A, Notice of Action: Replacement for an I-94 Form

-Form I-797A Notice of action is sent as a replacement for the Form I-94 for applicants already in the U.S. This typically means that the change of status has been approved and the immigrant is legally able to stay in the U.S. while a decision is made.
-Form I-94 can be found at the bottom of Form I-797A and functions as the official document.
+Form I-797A Notice of action is sent as a replacement for the Form I-94 for applicants already in the U.S. This typically means that a change of status application has been approved and the immigrant is legally able to stay in the U.S. up until their new I-94 expiration date.
+The Form I-94 can be found at the bottom of Form I-797A and functions as the official document.
 The body of the document will provide additional guidelines.
 This form includes the date of admission, the class of admission, and the date to which they are admitted to stay.

 Please note: If you have not filed for a change or extension of status within the U.S., you will need to obtain your I-94 directly through the U.S. Customs and Border Protection website.
 To increase efficiency, reduce operating costs, and streamline the admissions process, U.S. Customs and Border Protection (CBP) has automated the I-94 Form.
 The paper document is only given in limited circumstances.
 If you need a copy of your Form I-94, you may request it here.